-Two-factor authentication can be enabled for Account Owners and Administrators.
+Two-factor authentication can be enabled for Account Owners/Administrators or All Users.
 Two-factor authentication (2FA), sometimes referred to as two-step verification, is a security process in which the user provides two different authentication factors to verify themselves.
 This is important to:

 - Protect the user’s credentials

 - Protect the resources the user can access